Rodan and Fields Lash Boost Review: Does It Work?

 Allergy precautions.
 The most important thing to know about Rodan + Fields Lash Boost is that it contains almond extract, so if you have an allergy to nuts, you should stay away from this product.
 Rodan + Fields does list this information on their website, though, so it’s clear they aren’t trying to hide anything about their product.

 The cost.
 While we do recommend Rodan + Fields Lash Boost, we should mention it isn’t for those on a budget.
-With a price tag of about $150 per 5 mL (or .17 OZ), it ranks as one of the most expensive lash serums.
+In fact, it ranks as one of the most expensive lash serums.
 A bottle will last about two months, and Rodan + Fields recommends getting rid of the product three months after opening, which is a pretty good shelf life as far as lash serums are concerned.